pjones1063/USB_to_RS232/README.md

 # USB_to_RS232 Connector (usbModem)

- ### Connect to any BBS or SSH host from any 8 or 16 bit Atari or Commodore computer using an RS232 to USB PL2303 cable
+ ### Connect to any BBS or SSH host from any 8, 16 or 32 bit - Atari, Commodore or TI-99 computer using a USB to RS232 PL2303 cable

  ### Debian - Raspberry Pi Usage